for Enterprise Users

 - The Green Pods need to communicate with each other

 - The Red Pod with the Green outline needs to communicate with both the other Red Pods and the other Green Pods

 - Pods in different clusters that are neither Red nor Green should not be communicating with each other.

 Network Service Mesh allows individual workloads, where ever they are running to connect securely to Network Service(s) that are independent of where they run:

 The Kubernetes CNI of your choice provides intra-cluster networking continues for every Pod.
 Network Service Mesh does not require you to replace your CNI, nor does it interfere in any way with what you are accustomed to getting from your CNI for intra-cluster networking.

 NSM is architecturally independent of the Runtime Domain.
 While it supports K8s, it is not limited to it:

 Network Service Mesh is complementary to traditional Service Meshes like Linkerd, Istio, Kuma, and Consul.

 Traditional Service Meshes predominantly focus on L7 payloads like HTTPS.
-If a workload send an HTTPS message, they only guarantee that the HTTPS message itself gets to the other side and the HTTPS response gets back to the workload.
-In the intervening process the ethernet headers, ip headers, and even the TCP connection may have been stripped away and replaced.
-The payload being tranported across the Mesh truly is the L7 HTTPS message.
+If a workload sends an HTTPS message, they only guarantee that the HTTPS message itself gets to the other side and the HTTPS response gets back to the workload.
+In the intervening process the ethernet headers, IP headers, and even the TCP connection may have been stripped away and replaced.
+The payload being transported across the Mesh truly is the L7 HTTPS message.

 Network Service Mesh provides a similar service for transporting payloads that are IP Packets.
 This can be particularly effective for certain kinds of legacy workloads, like DBs, that are using bespoke protocols for replication over IP: